fauxsaurus/fauxsaur.us/src/en/blog/2019-03-02-learning-from-rwby-trailers.md

 ### Yellow Trailer

-{% include img.html url="/img/rwby-yellow-trailer-yang's-gun-gauntlets.jpg" description="Yang's shotgun gauntlets." %}
+{% image "/img/rwby-yellow-trailer-yang's-gun-gauntlets.jpg", "Yang's shotgun gauntlets." %}

 Finally, the fourth trailer shows Yang's bracelets unfolding to form shotgun gauntlets that amplify the force of her punches & throws in addition to improving her jump & dash.
 Her opponent, Junior, has a rocket launcher that turns into a bat, though it's not quite as durable.
 And the twins' claws & spiked heels are more of a novelty.
 All in all, these weapons are pretty cool and some bits even look like they came straight out of a 2D fighter.